Decathlon/vitamin-compose/tabs/README.md

 -- | --
-`tabItems: List<TabItem>` | The `TabItem` actions of your tabs. `TabItem` define the look to the items `modifier: Modifier = Modifier` | The `Modifier` to be applied to the component `colors: TabsColors = VitaminTabsColors.primary()` | The colors of the icon, label, background and indicator `textStyle: TextStyle = VitaminTheme.typography.body2.copy(fontWeight = FontWeight.Bold)` | The text style of the label inside tabs
+`tabItems: List<TabItem>` | The `TabItem` actions of your tabs. `TabItem` define the look to the items `modifier: Modifier = Modifier` | The `Modifier` to be applied to the component `colors: TabColors = VitaminTabColors.primary()` | The colors of the icon, label, background and indicator `textStyle: TextStyle = VitaminTheme.typography.body2.copy(fontWeight = FontWeight.Bold)` | The text style of the label inside tabs
 `textOverflow: TextOverflow = TextOverflow.Ellipsis` | How visual overflow should be handled `onTabClicked: (tabItem: TabItem) -> Unit` | The callback to be called when the user click on a tab